pxslip/db-studio/docs/guides/headless-cms/reusable-components.md

 ---

-Now let's create a Collection for each inside Directus.
+Now let's create a Collection for each inside d9.

 :::tip